How to Tone Your Writing in French: 3 Elements for Advanced Learners

 The dissertation resembles the more typical English three-part structure much more closely, with one big difference: Instead of putting a thesis statement at the end of your introduction, as you would in English, you poser un problématique (ask a question).

-Let’s say you are writing an English essay on FluentU videos.
+Let’s say you are writing an English essay about authentic language videos, using native French videos on the FluentU language program as an example.

-To prove they are the best tools to help you become fluent, your thesis statement might look something like this:
+To indicate that they’re useful for reaching fluency, your thesis statement might look something like this:

 In French, however, you would write the following: